Can you spare time to help save South Australia’s animals?

 Current volunteering opportunities at RSPCA South Australia

-Work hands on with animals at our Lonsdale shelter or PetVille Hillcrest retail store – you might walk dogs, clean enclosures, feed animals, help with laundry or make enrichment toys.
-The job can be dirty, but the reward of making a positive difference is worth it!
+Work hands on with animals at our Lonsdale shelter or PetVille Hillcrest retail store – you might walk dogs, cuddle cats, feed animals or make enrichment toys.
+The job can be dirty, but the reward of making a difference is worth it!

 Provide temporary homes for cats, kittens, dogs and puppies – and sometimes other animals, too.
 Foster carers are always needed to provide extra love and support, but are especially vital during kitten season (generally between November and March).

 Transport & driving

 Assist with the safe transport of animals between our various locations, bringing them to medical care or increasing adoption opportunities.
 You’ll also move stock between our op shops and collect goods from different sites.